OpenOCL/openocl.github.io/get-started.md

 **Download** the latest release: [OpenOCL v3.11 (zip)](https://github.com/OpenOCL/OpenOCL/archive/v.3.11.zip), [Release Notes](https://github.com/OpenOCL/OpenOCL/releases/tag/v.3.11)

 This is the first release to support Octave!
 There are many changes with respect to the previous versoin, for a list of changes have a look at the [release notes](https://github.com/OpenOCL/OpenOCL/releases/tag/v.3.11).
-To get the developement version of OpenOCL with the latest developments clone the [master](https://github.com/OpenOCL/OpenOCL/tree/master) branch or a recent [dev branch](https://github.com/OpenOCL/OpenOCL/branches) on github.
+To get a developement version of OpenOCL with the latest developments clone the [master](https://github.com/OpenOCL/OpenOCL/tree/master) branch or a recent [dev branch](https://github.com/OpenOCL/OpenOCL/branches) on github (check the build status below).

 The toolbox is tested on Windows/Matlab 2016b, OsX/Matlab 2014b and Ubuntu/Octave 4.2.2.
 As Matlab is mostly platform independent it should run on other platforms with Matlab versions starting from 2014b.